 Genaro García Luna is the former head of Mexico's Federal Investigation Agency (Agencia Federal de Investigación - AFI) and was the country's public security minister from 2006 to 2012.
 While in the cabinet of President Felipe Calderón, García Luna was seen as a crucial architect of the militarization of Mexico's response to organized crime.

 The so-called "super cop" was allegedly in cahoots with the Sinaloa Cartel, formerly led by Joaquín Guzmán Loera, alias "El Chapo."
-He is accused of having received millions of dollars in bribes from the group in exchange for guaranteeing the safe passage of tons of cocaine from Mexico to the United States, as well as targeting their rivals to help strengthen the cartel's position.
+He was found guilty of having received bribes from the group in exchange for guaranteeing the safe passage of tons of cocaine from Mexico to the United States, as well as targeting their rivals to help strengthen the cartel's position.

 Additionally, he is accused of being part of a scheme that cheated the Mexican government out of $250 million.